-- The firm reported two instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
-All of these instances related to other financial relationships with an audit client where a partner in the same office as the engagement partner for an issuer had a financial relationship with that issuer. - The firm reported one instance of potential non-compliance with Rule 2-01(c)(3) of Regulation S-X regarding a business relationship with a company that is an affiliate of an issuer of the firm.
+• The firm reported five instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, none of which occurred at the firm or involved its personnel.
+All of these instances related to other financial relationships with an audit client.
+Four of these instances related to a member of an engagement team.